opendocsg/opendoc-sensor-data-exchange/FAQs/Publishing.md

 ## Does ADEX support other data format besides XML?

-Can.
+Yes.
+Json, CSV and other text fromat are allowed.

-## Each topic that u publish, is there a max length of message?
+## Each topic that you publish, is there a max length of the message?

-About 1 MB can be used, if u have more message, should split into multiple messages.
+Max length is 1MB per message. if your message is longer you should split into multiple messages.